|

-people.
-Churchill's nanny, Mrs Everest (see below), was the one who took
+people and his nanny, Mrs. Everest was the one who took

 Churchill was sent to